jurios/laravel-i18n/README.md

 [![Build Status](https://travis-ci.com/jurios/laravel-i18n.svg?branch=master)](https://travis-ci.com/jurios/laravel-i18n)

+## Disclaimer
+This project is still in a pre-release stage.
+It should work but could contains unexpected bugs.

+Please, consider fill an issue if you see a bug or an unexpected behaviour.
+That would be really useful to make `laravel-i18n` better.

 ## What is this?
 **laravel-i18n** is a Laravel built-in localization wrapper which adds some features for improving the localization system.